vooze/arc-black-ubuntu/README.md

 # How to update theme.

-Since I quite frequenly (at least for now) is fixing some small bugs, you should probably check for updates, once in a while.
+Since I quite frequenly (at least for now) is fixing some small bugs and added more tweaks, you should probably check for updates, once in a while.
 ```
 cd arc-darker-ubuntu
 git pull